Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

-# Unity catalog heirarchy :
+# Unity catalog  :

-	Go to "https://accounts.azuredatabricks.net/" to access all workspaces and metastores Contributor role at IAM of workspace is required (Subject to change) Al though how other workspaces are supposed to show up here if Contributor role at one workspace is enough
+	Go to "https://accounts.azuredatabricks.net/" to access all workspaces and metastores Contributor role at IAM of workspace is required (Subject to change) Although how other workspaces are supposed to show up here if Contributor role at one workspace is enough is the question ?
 	In Azure while creating Worskspace choose the PRICING TIER as PREMIUM . only in that UNITY CATALOG is available

 	### MAIN FEATURE :